Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 T(tCount).p_txt.OnLostFocus = Evented

-When the Command Button is encountered, its counter variable bcount is incremented by one and its Class Object B instance is re-dimensioned for 1 to bcount elements, preserving the earlier elements containing data, if any.
+When a Command Button is encountered, its counter variable bcount is incremented by one.
+The Command Button class array B is then re-dimensioned to 1 to bcount, preserving any previous array elements containing data.

-The current Command Button control reference is passed to the B Object bcountth element through the statement Set B(bCount).p_Btn = ctl.
+The current Command Button control reference is assigned to the bcount-th element of the array:

-This process is repeated for all TextBoxes and Command Buttons on the Form.
-Other controls like Labels or any other control on the Form are ignored.
+This process is repeated for all TextBoxes and Command Buttons on the form.
+Other controls, such as Labels or non-interactive controls, are ignored.

 The Form frmClassArray Class Module Code.